Abortion in the United States: Statistics

 Because reporting of abortions is not mandatory, statistics are of varying reliability.
 Both the Centers For Disease Control (CDC) and the Guttmacher Institute regularly compile these statistics.
+However, in 2024 the Guttmacher Institute raised alarm that the Trump administration has severely gutted CDC efforts to collect these data.

 Number of abortions

 The annual number of legal induced abortions in the U.S. doubled between 1973 and 1979, and peaked in 1990.
 There was a slow but steady decline throughout the 1990s.
 Overall, the number of annual abortions decreased by 6% between 2000 and 2009, with temporary spikes in 2002 and 2006.

 By 2011, abortion rate in the nation dropped to its lowest point since the Supreme Court legalized the procedure.
 According to a study performed by Guttmacher Institute, long-acting contraceptive methods had a significant impact in reducing unwanted pregnancies.
 There were fewer than 17 abortions for every 1,000 women of child-bearing age.
 That was a 13%-decrease from 2008's numbers and slightly higher than the rate in 1973, when the Supreme Court's Roe v.
 Wade decision legalized abortion.
 The study indicated a long-term decline in the abortion rate.

 In 2016, the Centers for Disease Control and Prevention (CDC) reported 623,471 abortions, a 2% decrease from 636,902 in 2015.

+During the first six months of 2023 (following Dobbs in 2022), the numbers of abortions in certain U.S. states changed dramatically compared to the same time period in 2020, according to the Guttmacher Institute.
+Abortions tripled in New Mexico and Wyoming and more than doubled in South Carolina and Kansas.
+For 13 states that had banned abortion, the Guttmacher Institute had no 2023 data to make the comparison.

 Medical abortions

 A Guttmacher Institute survey of abortion providers estimated that early medical abortions accounted for 17% of all non-hospital abortions and slightly over one-quarter of abortions before 9 weeks gestation in the United States in 2008.
 Medical abortions voluntarily reported to the CDC by 34 reporting areas (excluding Alabama, California, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Nebraska, Nevada, New Hampshire, Pennsylvania, Tennessee, Vermont, Wisconsin, and Wyoming) and published in its annual abortion surveillance reports have increased every year since the September 28, 2000 FDA approval of mifepristone (RU-486): 1.0% in 2000, 2.9% in 2001, 5.2% in 2002, 7.9% in 2003, 9.3% in 2004, 9.9% in 2005, 10.6% in 2006, 13.1% in 2007, 15.8% in 2008, 17.1% in 2009 (25.2% of those at less than 9 weeks gestation).
 Medical abortions accounted for 32% of first-trimester abortions at Planned Parenthood clinics in 2008.
 By 2020, medication abortions accounted for more than 50% of all abortions.
+In 2023, medication abortions obtained within the formal health care system had risen to 63% of all abortions, with the total percentage (which would include self-managed abortions by individuals in states with total bans) likely higher.